fenglab520/fenglab520.github.io/content/post/2024-01-15-nature-human-behaviour-paper/index.md

 ---
-title: Our collaborative work on the cross-population genetic analysis of education attainment is now published on Nature Human Behaviour
+title: Our collaborative work on the cross-population genetic analysis of education attainment is now published in Nature Human Behaviour
 date: 2024-01-15
 reading_time: false
 authors: